pvavra/temp-ipsy/docs/open-science/research-data-management/publish.md

 ## Registered reports

-A registered report is an alternative publishing approach that consists of pre-registering and submitting to peer-review a protocol of a study before data collection.
-This approach aims at enhancing results replicability by ensuring that more rigorous methods are followed, that experiments do not suffer from low statistical power and preventing results selection.
+A registered report is an alternative publishing approach that consists of pre-registering and submitting to peer-review a protocol of a study you would like to conduct.
+This approach aims at enhancing results replicability by ensuring that rigorous methods are followed, that experiments do not suffer from low statistical power and by preventing results selection.

 #### General procedure for registered reports

 - A detailed protocol (including introduction, methods, planned analysis and pilot data) of a study you intend to conduct is submitted to a journal.
-- If the protocol meets the journal criteria, it is then submitted to a peer-review process.
+- If the protocol meets the journal criteria it is then submitted to a peer-review process.
-- if reviewers and editors accept your protocol, your study can actually start and it must be conducted by following rigorously the agreed protocol.
+- If reviewers and editors accept your protocol, your study can actually start and it must be conducted by following rigorously the agreed protocol.
 - At this stage your study is in principle accepted for publication, as long as the approved protocol has been strictly followed.
 - The study with a complete manuscript (previous introduction, data analysis and results) plus an additional exploratory analysis section is then resubmitted and goes again through the peer-review process.
 - If the manuscripts is accepted the article is published and data and code are usually made publically available.